Bernstein lifts Tilray Brands Inc [TLRY] price estimate. Who else is bullish?

 Bernstein have made an estimate for Tilray Brands Inc shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on November 02, 2022.
 The new note on the price target was released on July 29, 2022, representing the official price target for Tilray Brands Inc stock.
 Previously, the target price had yet another raise to $9, while Canaccord Genuity analysts kept a Buy rating on TLRY stock.

-Tilray Brands Inc [TLRY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 33.53.
-With this latest performance, TLRY shares gained by 29.05% in over the last four-week period, additionally sinking by -3.14% over the last 6 months – not to mention a drop of -10.12% in the past year of trading.
+Tilray Brands Inc [TLRY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 26.67.
+With this latest performance, TLRY shares gained by 41.14% in over the last four-week period, additionally plugging by 2.92% over the last 6 months – not to mention a drop of -1.20% in the past year of trading.

 Tilray Brands Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.99 and a Current Ratio set at 1.63.